It's Important to Engage Families of ELL Students

 - Introduce your parents to their local libraries and to the wide range of resources they offer.
-Encourage them to take their chldren to the library regularly.
-Teach them how easy it is to get a library card and that let them know it's free!
+Encourage them to take their children to the library regularly.
+Teach them how easy it is to get a library card and let them know it's free!
 An easy way to share all this information with families is to prepare a handout for them in their native language with engaging visuals.

 - Send home reading journals in English on one side and in their home language translation on the other.
 Teach parents how students should complete these.
 For example, ask your students to read for 20 minutes each day and to record their favorite part of their reading that day.
 Collect their journals at the end of the week.

 - Teach parents to ask their child specific questions after he or she reads a book or story to assess their comprehension.These questions may include asking for a simple summary of what they read, who the main characters were, what the conflict in the chapter or story was, and how the conflict was solved.

 - Show your parents how to access the portal your school uses to post student grades, missing assignments and other important academic information.
 Parents normally need to create an account with a username and password.